Published on: 2025-11-21

 Technical breakdown: Price has sliced through the 100,000 USD psychological level and dropped below cluster resistance from short-term moving averages, with most technical ratings now flashing “strong sell.”

-Before looking at the drivers, it helps to see the recent path.
+Before looking at the drivers of btc drop, these performance periods will help to see the recent path.

 The fall has not been a straight line, but each bounce has been weaker.
 Support near 95,000 USD failed first, followed by a clean break below 90,000 USD that triggered more selling and a wave of forced liquidations.